The Recovery Village at Palmer Lake Welcome Guide

 A Day in the Life

 As you move through the different levels of care, your daily life will change as you gain new insight and advance through treatment.
 Depending on the level of care, your day may include group and individual therapy sessions, recreational activities and more.
-While no two programs are exactly alike, the sample schedule below will give you an idea of what to expect at The Recovery Village at Palmer Lake can help you begin a lifetime of recovery.
+While no two programs are exactly alike, your time at The Recovery Village at Palmer Lake can help you begin a lifetime of recovery.

 Family Visits and Therapy

 During treatment, it’s important to reconcile with yourself and your family.
-While some do better with long-distance family treatment, others may prefer to have visits from parents, spouses or other family members.
-Because connecting with your past is so important, therapy sessions are held once a week for visiting family members.
+While some people do better with long-distance family treatment, others may prefer to have visits from parents, spouses or other family members.
+Because connecting with your past is so important, therapy sessions are held as needed, requested or deemed clinically appropriate.
 Monthly family weekends are also held.
 These give loved ones an opportunity to see your growth firsthand while also participating in family therapy sessions.

-For some recovering substance users, smoking can be helpful in curbing cravings and staying focused on sobriety.
-Because of this, The Recovery Village Palmer Lake allows residents to take periodic smoke breaks.
-The timing and frequency of these breaks will be determined based on situational medical recommendations.
-If you smoke, you will need to bring enough cigarettes or tobacco products for the anticipated length of your stay.
-Smoking cessation products and nicotine therapy will be offered during your treatment.
+The Recovery Village at Palmer Lake allows residents to take periodic smoke breaks during designated times.
+The timing and frequency of these breaks will be determined based on situational medical recommendations and programming.
+If you smoke, you will need to bring enough unopened cigarettes or tobacco products for the anticipated length of your stay.
+Smoking cessation products may be offered during your treatment.
 Please note that vaporizers are not permitted.

 The Treatment Process

-The entire treatment process varies in length, but often lasts between 35 and 45 days.
-After treatment, you’ll return home equipped with the tools and resources you need to to continue your recovery at home, work and everywhere in between.
+The entire treatment process varies in length based on individual needs, but often lasts between 35 and 45 days.
+After treatment, you’ll return home equipped with the tools and resources you need to continue your recovery at home, work and everywhere in between.
 Your treatment may include:

 Medically Assisted Treatment

-Depending on the substance at play, quitting cold turkey can be dangerous and life-threatening.
-That’s why The Recovery Village Palmer Lake provides a regulated medical detox plan and 24-hour care for those in residential treatment.
-Individualized clinical care and tapering ensures that you have a healthy and comfortable transition.
-Before leaving The Recovery Village Palmer Lake, our staff will provide you with a list of local resources and clinics for continuous care as you start your substance-free life.
+Depending on the addictive substance, quitting suddenly without medical supervision can be dangerous and life-threatening.
+That is why The Recovery Village at Palmer Lake provides a regulated medical detox plan with 24-hour medical care for those in Detox and Residential Treatment.
+Individualized clinical care and medical tapering ensures that you have a safe and healthy transition.
+Before leaving The Recovery Village at Palmer Lake, our staff will provide you with a list of local resources and clinics for continuous care as you stary your substance-free life.